-[Table 52B] gives the maximum conductor operating temperature for the various types of cables.
-For general purpose p.v.c this is 70°C. Cables with thermosetting insulation can be operated with conductor temperatures up to 90°C but since the accessories to which they are connected may be unable to tolerate such high temperatures, operation at 70°C is much more usual.
-Other values of interest to the electrician are shown in [Table 3.7].
-Minimum cross-sectional areas for cables are shown in [Table 2.1].
+52B] gives the maximum conductor operating temperature for the various types For general purpose p.v.c this is 70°C. Cables with thermosetting insulation operated with conductor temperatures up to 90°C but since the accessories to bey are connected may be unable to tolerate such high temperatures, operation at much more usual.
+Other values of interest to the electrician are shown in [Table Minimum cross-sectional areas for cables are shown in [Table 2.1].

-Table 2.1 - Minimum permitted cr(from Table 52C of BS 7671: 1992) oss-sectional areas for cables
+Table 2.1 - Minimum permitted cr (from Table 52C of BS 7671: 1992) oss-sectional areas or cables

 type of circuit conductor material cross sectional area (mm2)

 power and lighting circuits copper 1.0

 (insulated conductors) aluminium 16.0

 signalling and control circuits copper 0.5

 flexibles, more than 7 core copper 0.1

 bare conductors and busbars copper 10.0

-- aluminium 16.0
+aluminium 16.0

 bare conductors for signalling and control copper 4.0

-2.3.3 - Cables for overhead lines
+233 - Cables for overhead lines

 Any of the cables listed in the previous subsection are permitted to be used as overhead conductors provided that they are properly supported.
-Normally, of course, the cables used will comply with a British Standard referring particularly to special cables for use as overhead lines.
+Normally, of course, the cables used will comply with a British Standard referring particularly to special cables for use overhead lines.
 Such cables include those with an internal or external catenary wire, which is usually of steel and is intended to support the weight of the cable over the span concerned.

-Since overhead cables are to be installed outdoors, they must be chosen and installed so as to offset the problems of corrosion.
-Since such cables will usually be in tension, their supports must not damage the cable or its insulation.
-More information on corrosion is given in $\{2.2.5\}$
+Since overhead cables are to be installed outdoors, they must be chosen and installed so to offset the problems of corrosion.
+Since such cables will usually be in tension, their must not damage the cable or its insulation.
+More information on corrosion is

-2.3.4 - Flexible low voltage cables and cords
+- Flexible low voltage cables and cords

-By definition flexible cables have conductors of cross-sectional area 4 mm or greater, whilst flexible cords are sized at 4 mm or smaller.
-Quite clearly, the electrician is nearly always concerned with flexible cords rather than flexible cables.
+The flexible cables have conductors of cross-sectional area 4 mm2 or greater, flexible cords are sized at 4 mm2 or smaller.
+Quite clearly, the electrician is always concerned with flexible cords rather than flexible cables.

-{Figure 2.2} shows some of the many types of flexible cords which are available.
+Figure 2.2} shows some of the many types of flexible cords which are available.